 Having successfully completed this module you will be able to:

-- Demonstrate critical awareness of the interface between organizations, stakeholders, staff, clients and the community in the context of clinical and corporate governance and within the wider political context of health and social care services
+- Demonstrate critical awareness of the interface between organisations, stakeholders, staff, clients and the community in the context of clinical and corporate governance and within the wider political context of health and social care services

 - Demonstrate a critical awareness of national policy development and implementation